-British Columbia Road Trip - A brilliant idea
+British Columbia Motorcycle Road Trip - A Brilliant Idea!

 We had no idea how breathtaking this area of the world could be, and the number of amazing people we would meet on our motorcycle trip.
 With that being said, we are really stoked to share this adventure with all of you in this mini-series we like to call Route 16 Ramble.